Distinguishing binary neutron star from neutron star-black hole mergers with gravitational waves: Introduction

 \section{Introduction}

-The gravitational-wave (GW) event GW170817 detected by Advanced LIGO~\cite{TheLIGOScientific:2014jea} and Virgo~\cite{TheVirgo:2014hva} is consistent with the merger of two neutron stars (BNS)~\cite{TheLIGOScientific:2017qsa}.
-Although the GW data place a lower limit on the compactness of the two coalescing bodies, objects more compact than neutron stars (NSs) are not ruled out~\cite{Abbott:2018wiz}.
-Arriving after the GW signal, the electromagnetic (EM) counterparts GRB170817A~\cite{Monitor:2017mdv} and kilonova AT 2017gfo, e.g. \cite{2017Sci...358.1556C,Soares-Santos:2017lru}, imply the presense of at least one NS in the binary.
-However, we still can not exclude the possibility of GW170817 as a merger of a NS and a black hole (NSBH)~\cite{Abbott:2018wiz,Hinderer:2018pei,Coughlin:2019kqf}.
+The gravitational-wave (GW) event GW170817 detected by Advanced LIGO~\citep{TheLIGOScientific:2014jea} and Virgo~\citep{TheVirgo:2014hva} is consistent with the merger of two neutron stars (BNS)~\citep{TheLIGOScientific:2017qsa}.
+Although the GW data place a lower limit on the compactness of the two coalescing bodies, objects more compact than neutron stars (NSs) are not ruled out~\citep{Abbott:2018wiz}.
+Arriving after the GW signal, the electromagnetic (EM) counterparts {GRB 170817A~\citep{Monitor:2017mdv,2017ApJ...848L..14G,2017ApJ...848L..15S}} and kilonova AT 2017gfo, e.g. \cite{2017Sci...358.1556C,Soares-Santos:2017lru}, imply the {presence} of at least one NS in the binary.
+However, we still can not exclude the possibility of GW170817 {being} a merger of a NS and a black hole (NSBH)~\citep{Abbott:2018wiz,Hinderer:2018pei,Coughlin:2019kqf}.

-The existence of low-mass ($<5M_{\odot}$) BHs is under debate.
-Scenarios for the production of low-mass BHs include primordial density fluctuations~\cite{Carr:2016drx}, slow supernova explosions~\cite{2012ApJ...757...91B}, mergers of NSs~\cite{Faber2012}, and interactions of dark matter and NSs~\cite{Bramante:2017ulk}.
-X-ray binaries suggest a lack of BHs with mass below $5M_{\odot}$~\cite{1998ApJ...499..367B,2011ApJ...741..103F,2012ApJ...757...36K}, but the origin of this mass gap between BHs and NSs is not fully understood~\cite{Kreidberg_2012,2012ApJ...757...91B}.
-Low-mass binary mergers can potentially help study the mass distribution~\cite{LIGOScientific:2018jsj}, but probing the existence of objects in the mass gap is challenging~\cite{Littenberg_2015,10.1093/mnrasl/slv054}.
+{X-ray binaries suggest a lack of BHs with mass below $5M_{\odot}$~\citep{1998ApJ...499..367B,2011ApJ...741..103F,2012ApJ...757...36K}, but the origin of this mass gap between BHs and NSs is not fully understood~\citep{Kreidberg_2012,2012ApJ...757...91B}.
+Recently, the discovery of a $3.3^{+2.8}_{-0.7}M_{\odot}$ unseen companion of the giant star 2MASS J05215658+4359220 further challenged the existence of the mass gap~\citep{2019Sci...366..637T}.
+Scenarios for the production of low-mass BHs include primordial density fluctuations~\citep{Carr:2016drx}, slow supernova explosions~\citep{2012ApJ...757...91B}, mergers of NSs~\citep{Faber2012}, and interactions of dark matter and NSs~\citep{Bramante:2017ulk}.
+Low-mass binary mergers can potentially help study the black hole mass distribution~\citep{LIGOScientific:2018jsj}, but probing the existence of objects in the mass gap is challenging~\citep{Littenberg_2015,10.1093/mnrasl/slv054}.}